Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 The WIP rules.babyrage.json is made for ONLY BOTS detection so I can keep what's left of my Insanity rather than go through another hundred hashes of UUID's.

+I recommend using BOTH at the same time for efficient Bot detection in South East Asian servers!

 * Note: The playerlist.babyrage.json is made for BOTH BOTS AND VERIFIED BOT HOSTERS WITHIN THE BOT HOSTING COMMUNITY that are not found within the TF2 BD's official list